doomerhunter/interactsh-loggers/README.md

 ## Why ?

 Interact-sh logging is a bit complicated.
-To have long running sessions in the background, you either have to configure disk storage + encryption, or keep your client running
+To have long running sessions in the background, you either have to configure disk storage + encryption, or keep your client running.
+This repo aims to provide a quick solution for logging / saving long runnning collaborators instances and ensure that no data is lost.
+It also helps if you need to (rip)grep a string in the logs later.

 ## Solution